Continental Rummy: Hands

-The deal
+Deal

 All players pick a card at random and return it to the deck, high card dealing first.
 Each hand starts a new deal, with the turn to deal passing from player to player, to the left.
 Cards are dealt one at a time, face down beginning at the dealer's left.
 The dealer deals 12 cards face down to each player, places the remainder of the pack face down in the middle, and places the top card from the stock pile face up next to it.
 Play starts with the player to the dealer's left and proceeds clockwise.
 If the first face-up card is a joker, it is played as any other card would be, i.e., the player to the dealer's left would have first choice to pick it up in turn.

-The play
+Play

 Beginning with the player to the left of the dealer, a person's turn begins by selecting either the top card from the stock pile, or the top card from the discard pile.
 If the player does not wish to select from the discard pile, any player in order of rotation to the left of the player may claim that card, but must also draw the top card from the stock pile as a penalty for picking out of turn, without discarding.
 Conventionally this desire is announced by saying "may I?", thus the alternative name of this game.
 If several players wish the top card, the priority goes to the desiring player closest in rotation to the current player.
 In such a case: